ncatlab/nlab-content/pages/1/6/7/0/761/content.md

 1. This uses the idea of Lebesgue covering dimension to reduce to the 3-fold intersection condition.

 1. Naturally the proof can and should go by verifying the universal property for a coequaliser.
 The  basic techniques of the proof include: subdivide a path;  deform a subdivision so that it is product of paths joining points of $X_0$; subdivide a homotopy rel end points, and deform this subdivision so that _all_ subpaths join points of $X_0$; any composition of [[commutative square]]s in a groupoid is commutative.

+1. The theorem can be extended to more general kinds of colimits, using homotopy colimits: $\pi_1$ preserves homotopy colimits.
+Under some conditions, we can replace the homotopy colimit by a strict colimit.
+(For more details see Emmanuel Dror Farjoun, "Fundamental group of homotopy colimits", Adv. in Math.
+182 (2004), 1-27; a draft is available here: &lt;http://www.cs.biu.ac.il/~katzmik/colloquium/col3.ps>.)